Utica University Online MHA Programs - Nursing Home Administration

 Online Experience: Utica University uses the Engage online learning management system for the online MHA program.
 Through Engage students can join discussion boards, use video and email, participate in online chat rooms, take tests and quizzes, complete collaborative assignments, and participate in live classes.
 Most courses are offered in an asynchronous format, but some activities may be synchronous, such as the four online residencies.
 These virtual residencies take place when convenient for students (usually on Saturdays) using webcam and audio.
 Students have access to library services including online chat with a librarian, academic advising, 24/7 technical assistance, financial advising, and career planning.

-On-Site Requirements: There are no on-site requirements for the online MHA in health care administration or the nursing home administrator certificate from Utica University as the programs are 100 percent online.
+On-Site Requirements: There are no on-site requirements for the Utica University online MHA, as the program is fully online.
 There are four online synchronous residencies as described in the online experience section above for the MHA.
 Students are also welcome to visit campus anytime and to participate in graduation on campus.

-Utica University charges $690 per credit plus online program fees for the online MHA and certificate programs.
-With tuition changes common, students should check with the admissions department to secure the most up-to-date cost estimates.
+Utica University online MHA tuition numbers are listed in the tables below, and do not include online program fees, or other fees.
+Prospective online students should check with the admissions department to secure the most up-to-date cost estimates.

 Graduate students may be eligible for federal loans.
 Students are encouraged to fill out the FAFSA to determine federal financial aid.
 In addition, Utica University may offer scholarships and grants.
 Students can seek outside resources for help paying for their advanced degrees such as churches, community organizations, societies, and others.
 Students can also check with their employer to see if they offer tuition reimbursement programs for those seeking a higher degree.